 Because ALL progresses quickly, intense treatment to put the disease in remission often starts soon after diagnosis.
 This typically means getting a combination of chemotherapy drugs along with a steroid in the hospital over several days.
 If you have Philadelphia chromosome-positive ALL (PH+ ALL) you’ll also receive a drug that targets the BCR-ABL gene.

-Your inpatient care will be at University of Washington Medical Center, which was named a Magnet hospital for its outstanding nursing care.
+Your inpatient care will be at the SCCA Inpatient Hospital at University of Washington Medical Center.
+The medical center was named a Magnet hospital for its outstanding nursing care.
 Research shows patient outcomes are better at Magnet hospitals.